Nutramax Laboratories Veterinary Sciences, Inc.

-We endeavor to respond to a verifiable consumer request within 45 days of its receipt.
-If we require more time (up to 90 days), we will inform you of the reason and extension period in writing.
+We endeavor to substantively respond to a verifiable consumer request within forty-five (45) days of its receipt.
+If we require more time (up to another 45 days), we will inform you of the reason and extension period in writing.
 We will deliver our written response by mail or electronically.
 Any disclosures we provide will only cover the 12-month period preceding the verifiable consumer request’s receipt.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

 You have the right to direct us to not sell your personal information at any time if you are 16 years of age or older (the “right to opt-out”).
 We do not sell the personal information of consumers we actually know are less than 16 years of age, unless we receive affirmative authorization (the “right to opt-in”) from either the consumer who is at least 13 but not yet 16 years of age, or the parent or guardian of a consumer less than 13 years of age.
 Consumers who opt-in to personal information sales may opt-out of future sales at any time.

 To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting our Contact Us page and filling out the webform and stating that you do not want us to sell your personal information.